 - The flow through the superstructure circuit is max.
-60 l/min.
-The nominal capacity of the coolant pump averages between 400 and 500 l/min, depending on line resistance and pressure. - Under these conditions, the drop in engine temperature (δT{engine,av}) must not exceed 6°C! - Pipes should, where possible, be fitted in a straight line, without sagging.
-Bleed nipples should be provided at the highest points in the system. - If desired, the heating system may be supplemented with an auxiliary heater.
-In that case, an extra header tank should be added to the system (see general arrangement drawing).
+60 l/min., 30 l/min. for LF and CF65 Series.
+The nominal capacity of the coolant pump averages between 400 and 500 l/min, and around 200 l/min. for LF and CF65 Series, depending on line resistance and pressure. - Under these conditions, the drop in engine temperature (δT{engine,av}) must not exceed 6°C! - Pipes should, where possible, be fitted in a straight line, without sagging.
+Bleed nipples should be provided at the highest points in the system.
+The complete system must remain positively de-aerating, and must not trap air. - If desired, the heating system may be supplemented with an auxiliary heater.
+In that case, an extra header tank should be added to the system (see general arrangement drawing). this auxilliary heater must be controlled such that it cannot increase the cooling load of the vehicle radiator.